FEMERN PORT & INDUSTRIAL PARK

 • Possibly with a permanent section, such as a shipyard

-Potential Projects and Activities for the area
+Potential Projects and Activities

 • State Mega-Infrastructure Projects: Such as the Eastern Ring Road in Copenhagen, the 3rd Limfjord Junction, and Baltic Sea tunnels.